joeaudette/cloudscribe.StarterKits/README.md

 To get the big picture of what cloudscribe provides for you see the [Introduction](https://www.cloudscribe.com/docs/introduction) and [Documentation](https://www.cloudscribe.com/docs) at [cloudscribe.com](https://www.cloudscribe.com/)

+This repository is for ASP.NET Core 2.0 starter kits, if you need starter kits for ASP.NET Core 1.x see https://github.com/joeaudette/cloudscribe.StarterKits.netcore1

 ## [SimpleContent with SimpleAuth and NoDb - Single Tenant](https://github.com/joeaudette/cloudscribe.StarterKits/tree/master/SimpleContent-SimpleAuth-nodb)

 ## [SimpleContent with SimpleAuth and NoDb - Multi-Tenant](https://github.com/joeaudette/cloudscribe.StarterKits/tree/master/SimpleContent-SimpleAuth-nodb-multitenant)